lgrqvst/luhr/README.md

 ~~Note Sept 28, 2017: For the most part, I've re-implemented most of the features from the old version, and added a whole lot more.
 I'm still keeping the old version in here, for reference.~~

 ~~Note Oct 27, 2017: I'm removing the old code from the master branch.
 I'll keep it around in other branches for now.
-Download those if you want to try older versionsn of the game~~
+Download those if you want to try older versions of the game~~

 ~~Play the game [here](https://lgrqvst.github.io/ravr/build/)~~